Find out how exploring your spirituality differs from the belief in a religion. Learn how to make the world a better place to live.

 The Tools of Spiritual Exploration

 In contrast, exploring your spirit or consciousness is the application of processes.
-That is you use methods expanding awareness and investigating higher states of consciousness.
+You use these methods to expand awareness and investigate higher states of consciousness.
 That’s it.
-It’s all about the use of processes for developing human potential.
-This is the essence of “inner work.”
-These tools increase our ability to think.
+It’s all about the use of techniques for developing human potential.
+These processes are the essence of “inner work.”
+These tools add value to your life in several ways.

 Why Not Call It Consciousness Exploration?